-Commute.org's Employer Outreach team works with employers to address commute-related issues, including local and regional TDM regulations and commuter pre-tax benefit programs.
+Commute.org's Engagement team works with employers to address commute-related issues, including local and regional TDM regulations and commuter pre-tax benefit programs.
 By developing strong relationships with employers and becoming a trusted partner, Commute.org can leverage those relationships and reach significantly more commuters in San Mateo County.

-The Employer Programs team is the conduit between the employer and the TDM programs that are offered by the agency.
+The Engagement team is the conduit between the employer and the TDM programs that are offered by the agency.
 Services provided by the team include:

-• Transportation Surveys - Commute.org assists employers with the creation and distribution of transportation surveys to obtain data necessary to design or update effective transportation programs.

-- Employee Consulting During On-Site Events Commute.org participates in health and benefits fairs, open enrollment events, and special programs, assisting employees one-on-one at employer worksites. - Bay Area Commuter Benefit Program Compliance Commute.org works with employers in San Mateo County to make sure that they register for the program and remain compliant. - Best Workplaces for Commuters Commute.org works with employers to achieve recognition is this prestigious program.
-In order to receive this designation and employer is required to meet very stringent criteria which translates into more employees having better options for commuting. - Bicycle Incentive Reimbursement for Infrastructure Commute.org reimburses employers who install bicycle racks, or lockers, at their work sites to accommodate employees who bicycle to and from work.
-Employers are reimbursed up to 50% of the cost of any bike parking, from basic bike racks to high-security lockers (maximum \$500 per unit). - Bike to Work Workshops Commute.org offers free virtual and on-site bicycle safety and bike-towork workshops at workplaces or other locations in San Mateo County.
-These can be tailored to meet the needs of the worksite and includes marketing assistance to employees. - Telecommuting/Hybrid Workplaces As the COVID-19 pandemic has evolved the workplace, Commute.org has been providing support for employers in navigating telecommuting and hybrid workplace formats through free webinars and tips.
+- Transportation Surveys Commute.org assists employers with the creation and distribution of transportation surveys to obtain data necessary to design or update effective transportation programs. - Employee Consulting During On-Site Events Commute.org participates in health and benefits fairs, open enrollment events, and special programs, assisting employees one-on-one at employer worksites. - Bay Area Commuter Benefit Program Compliance Commute.org works with employers in San Mateo County to make sure that they register for the program and remain compliant. - Best Workplaces for Commuters Commute.org works with employers to achieve recognition is this prestigious program.
+In order to receive this designation and employer is required to meet very stringent criteria which translates into more employees having better options for commuting. - Bicycle Safety Workshops Commute.org works with employers, property managers, and community groups to conduct bicycle safety workshops.
+The primary goal is to encourage commuters to consider bicycling as an alternative to driving alone and as a first/last mile alternative when they use public transit. - Commuter Programs Platform Commute.org provides employers and community partners with the opportunity to have their own STAR platform "network" for their employees and/or tenants.
+This allows employers to provide their employees with incentives and rewards that are unique to the employer while at the same time allowing the employees to take advantage of the broad suite of programs available to the public through the STAR platform.
+It is particularly useful when an employer is looking to create a peer-to-peer carpool or vanpool program for employees.